 First, start with any 401(k) contributions that would earn a match through your employer.
-This is just free money, so if you get a match on up to 5% of your salary, deposit 5% of your salary.
-They’ll match with 5%, so you’re getting 5% of your salary for free!
+This is just free money, so if you get a match on up to 5% of your salary, contribute 5% of your salary.
+They’ll match with 5%, so you’re essentially getting a 5% for free!
 This is definitely your first step.

 Next, invest in your Roth IRA.
-This account has far more flexibility than a 401(k), and your contributions can be withdrawn at any time with no penalty.
-Contribute up to the maximum, which is $5,500 in 2013 as long as you’re under the income limit (and you will be if you’re just starting out).
+This account has far more flexibility than a 401(k), and your contributions (but not your earnings) can be withdrawn at any time with no penalty.
+Contribute up to the maximum, which is $5,500 in 2015 as long as you’re under the income limit of $121,000 as an individual or $181,000 as a married couple (and you will be if you’re just starting out).